seanmull/vimwiki/index.md

 ## Backlog

+- [ ] Add the cost of the cleaners to the bill
 - [ ] Ask Paul some questions.
 Am I pulling the right data?
 Are the serials in biggie-smalls?
-- [ ] Learn about Lazygit.
-See if its worth the hassle
 - [ ] [LeetCode](LeetCode), take notes on all problems done so far, proiritize the 44 youTube
 - [ ] Set up nl-test, nl-crowdedhouse, nl-nessie, nl-OCD for running in local environment
 - [ ] Develop a study plan to [start learning lua](start learning lua) focus on dev for vim